 The Vascular Center at UMMC Midtown Campus brings together a team of board-certified, University of Maryland School of Medicine faculty experts and specialized nurse practitioners to evaluate, diagnose and treat the full spectrum of vascular conditions.

-Our staff work in partnership with each patient's primary care provider, cardiologist, podiatrist and nephrologist to provide individualized, patient-centered, comprehensive health care.
+Our staff work in partnership with primary care providers, cardiologists, diabetes experts, podiatrists and nephrologists to provide individualized, patient-centered, comprehensive health care.
 We combine the most advanced diagnostic capabilities with the full range of treatment options for vascular disease.

 The Center is a major teaching site for both the accredited UMMC Vascular Surgery Residency program and the University of Maryland Baltimore County Vascular Ultrasound technology program.

 Diagnostic imaging services are available through the Non-Invasive Vascular Laboratory on the second floor of UMMC Midtown Campus from Monday–Friday from 7:30 am - 5 pm.
 To make an appointment or learn more about the services of this program, please call 410-225-8144.

 What is Vascular Disease?

 Vascular disease affects your body's blood vessels: the arteries and veins through which blood travels to the body's cells.
 When the body's blood vessels are not working as well as they should, the body's cells can't get all of the oxygen and nutrition they need to stay healthy.